cfengine/documentation/bundles-logs-functions-variables/Bundles-for-agent/Bundles-for-agent-0-delete_005flines-in-edit_005fline-promises.markdown

 ```

-**Notes**:
+`delete_if_not_contains_from_list`

+**Type**: slist

+**Allowed input range**: `.*`

-Delete lines from a file if they contain the sub-strings listed.
+Delete lines from the file which do not contain the sub-strings listed.

 Note that this attribute modifies the selection criteria, it does not
 make the initial selection, and the match determination is made only on
 promised lines.

-`delete_if_not_contains_from_list`

-**Type**: slist

-**Allowed input range**: `.*`

-**Synopsis**: Delete line if a regex in the list DOES NOT match a line
-fragment

 **Example**: